 Encourage your students to check their emails for details of the live chats so they can ask the questions they have prepared.
 Our admissions team will be available to answer any follow up questions on email via email@example.com while live-chatting with our current students can offer a different perspective.

 Subject talks are a great way to engage your students in subjects they are interested in.
-The virtual format of this year’s Open Day means it’s easier than ever to attend multiple talks to help students narrow down their UCAS choices.
-Students who are undecided between subjects can explore our Joint Honours Options.
+The virtual format of this year’s Open Day means it’s easier than ever to attend multiple talks to help students to make informed choices.

 After the event